-- (a) The conciliation phase of the proceeding will be conducted in a similar manner to an initial teleconference. - (b) Arbitrators will explain the following: - (i) all participants must be in a stable location (i.e. not driving or similar1) during the con/arb and their location must be sufficiently quiet for the matter to proceed without interruption; - (ii) participants must mute their telephone when they are not speaking, to ensure background noise is minimised; - (iii) the con/arb has all the standard features, powers and expectations of an 'inperson' con/arb; - (iv) the conciliation will not be recorded but the arbitration will be recorded; - (v) the process for telephone con/arbs, including: - A. the Arbitrator will strictly manage time and will, for example, allocate the time for private conferences by parties and enforce a maximum recommended allocation of one hour for conciliation; - B. how interpreters work in a telephone con/arb (i.e. if the interpreter is not physically sitting with the worker during the telephone conciliation see point 7 above); and - C. the Arbitrator will assist the parties and/or legal advisers to move into private conferences for confidential discussions. - (c) If the matter settles, the Arbitrator will record the settlement as they would in an initial teleconference and Commission staff will subsequently issue a Certificate of Determination Consent Orders, as per the usual practice. - (d) If the matter does not settle at conciliation, the Arbitrator may allow the parties a period of time to conduct private negotiations before proceeding to an arbitration hearing.
-A maximum of one hour will be allowed for this and the Streamlined Communications operator will be asked to reconnect all parties into a new telephone conference at a designated time. - (e) If, at the end of conciliation (or upon being reconnected after private negotiations), the matter does not resolve, the Arbitrator may:
+- (a) The conciliation phase of the proceeding will be conducted in a similar manner to an initial teleconference. - (b) Arbitrators will explain the following: - (i) all participants must be in a stable location (i.e. not driving or similar) during the con/arb and their location must be sufficiently quiet for the matter to proceed without interruption; - (ii) participants must mute their telephone when they are not speaking, to ensure background noise is minimised; - (iii) the con/arb has all the standard features, powers and expectations of an in-person con/arb; - (iv) the conciliation will not be recorded but the arbitration will be recorded; - (v) the process for telephone con/arbs, including: - A. the arbitrator will strictly manage time and will, for example, allocate the time for private conferences by parties and enforce a maximum recommended allocation of one hour for conciliation; - B. how interpreters work in a telephone con/arb (i.e. if the interpreter is not physically sitting with the worker during the telephone conciliation see point 7 above); and

-1 Participants who drive while participating in a telephone con/arb are at risk of injury and pose a safety risk to others using the roads.
+&lt;sup>1 Participants who drive while participating in a telephone con/arb are at risk of injury and pose a safety risk to others using the roads.
 Further, legal representatives who drive while acting for a party during a telephone con/arb are likely to be in breach of their professional duties.